Echo-Head-Wall/useful-actions/README.md

 ## 📜 License

-MIT License - basically, do whatever you want with it!
-Just don't sue me if something breaks 😅
+The Unlicense - basically, do whatever you want with it!
+Just don't sue me if something breaks 😅.
+Read the license file for greater detail.

 ---